-Key points about: what factors go into your credit score
+Key points about: how credit score is calculated

-Generated by a mathematical algorithm, your credit score is a three-digit number (typically between 300 and 850) based on the information in your credit report.
+Your credit score is a three-digit number (typically between 300 and 850) calculated using information from your credit report.

-A good credit score may qualify you for more credit and lower interest rates.
-A lower credit score may hurt your chances when you apply for a credit card or loan and may result in a higher interest rate if you’re approved.
+With a good credit score, you could qualify for a higher credit limit and lower interest rates.
+A lower credit score may hurt your chances of qualifying for a credit card or loan, or only qualify you for a low credit limit and higher interest rate.

 What information goes into your credit score?

-- Length of credit history: Your credit history shows the length of time you’ve been using credit, which can account for up to 15% of your credit score calculation.
+- Length of Credit History: Your credit history shows the length of time you’ve been using credit.
+This accounts for 15% of your credit score.
 The longer you’ve had credit, the more established your credit history and the more credit references and accounts lenders can use to assess your creditworthiness.
-A long credit history also shows you can manage credit over time.
-That means keeping accounts open (especially your oldest accounts) can help your credit score if they remain in good standing.
+A long credit history also shows that you can manage credit over time.
+That means keeping accounts open (especially your oldest accounts) can typically help your credit score if they remain in good standing.

-- New credit: Your new credit includes both recently opened accounts and new credit inquiries and typically makes up 10% of your credit score.
+- New Credit: Your new credit includes recently opened accounts and any new credit inquiries.
+It typically makes up 10% of your credit score.
 Establishing new credit can help your credit score if managed responsibly.
-But when you first apply for credit, a lender may request a copy of your credit report, which can temporarily impact your credit score.
-And opening several new credit accounts or making too many inquiries at once may appear like you’re struggling to manage your finances, which can mark you as a credit risk.
+But when you first apply for credit, a lender may request a copy of your credit report, which can temporarily have a negative impact your credit score.
+Opening several new credit accounts or making too many inquiries quickly could cause a major credit bureau to see you as a credit risk.

-- Credit Mix: Your credit mix makes up a small portion of your credit score—about 10%.
-However, it’s still a factor worth considering, as lenders may view a well-rounded borrower more favorably.
-Generally speaking, lenders prefer to see a combination of installment credit (like an auto loan or student loan) and revolving credit (like a credit card or home equity line of credit) in your credit mix, as this indicates your ability to handle different types of credit.
+- Credit Mix: Your credit mix makes up 10% of your credit score.
+Credit mix describes the diversity of your credit accounts.
+Lenders may view a well-rounded borrower more favorably.
+For example, if lenders see a combination of installment credit (like an auto loan or student loan) and revolving credit (like a credit card or home equity line of credit) in your credit mix, it could show that you can handle different types of credit responsibly.

-Together, these five categories determine your overall credit score and credit worthiness to potential lenders.
-Knowing how each element works can help you make informed decisions about using and managing your credit responsibly, hopefully staying on top of your credit score along the way.
+These five categories are used to calculate your credit score and showcase your creditworthiness to potential lenders.
+Knowing how each element works can help you make informed decisions about using and managing your credit responsibly, if and when to open new credit cards or request an increased credit limit, and hopefully stay on top of your credit score.

 Was this article helpful?